FISHING, FUN, & FESTIVALS AROUND VENICE, LOUISIANA

 Many people like to use the boats to kite fish above the crystal clear waters near Venice.
 From the air, fishers can reach fish that are not easy to catch when casting a rod from the boat.
 This activity is popular when fishing close to the coast where the cruise and charter boats cannot travel because of the shallow water levels.

+If you have visited New Orleans and already experienced the ghost tours, walking tours and bike tours, next on your list should be checking out Venice.
 Nothing beats a day on all-terrain vehicles where you can explore the entire coast of Venice.
 This one-mile strip of land affords plenty of space to play tag and get an excellent view of the area.
 Riders must follow state laws and travel on the shoulders of the road when using ATV’s and UTV’s in LA.
 All-terrain vehicle operators may travel on the sides of the road only between 30 minutes following sun up and 30 minutes before sunset.

 The Audubon Society recommends visitors coming to Venice to look for birds go to the Cypress Cove Marina near the Coast Guard station.
 Another excellent option, though it may seem unlikely, is near the landfill.
 The best day to visit the area is on Sundays when the business is not in operation.